 1. Map of Nepal and Portugal is similar

-Nepal and Portugal are twins in the world Map.
-They both have similar rectangular shape.
+Nepal and Portugal are alike in the world Map.
+They both have similar rectangular territory..
 If the map of Nepal is turned 90 degrees clockwise, it looks very similar to the map of Portugal.

 Planning trip to Nepal and need help?